 N.B. nota bene, meaning please note well.

 A.M. ante meridiem for before midday, and P.M. post meridiem for after midday.

 AD anno Domini, meaning in the year of the Lord.

 However, BC is not Latin.
 It stands for before Christ.

-It is worth noting that BC is placed after the year number while AD is placed before the year.
+It is worth noting that BC comes after the year number while AD is before the year.
 For example, AD 1976, but 250 BC.
-Also, that unusually, neither uses full stops (periods).
+Also, that unusually, neither uses periods (full stops).

 Related reading: Become A Better Writer With 7 Easy Writing Skills